-With 3 different dialects to choose from – Donegal Irish, Galway Irish and Kerry Irish – you simply enter the word you wish to pronounce and the website will say it back to you as often as you like, until you have perfected it!
+There are 3 different dialects to choose from, Donegal Irish, Galway Irish and Kerry Irish.
+Simply enter the word you wish to pronounce and the website will say it back to you as often as you like until you have perfected it!

 Tuairisc.ie is useful for those who have some Irish and are looking to learn more about news, sport, culture, politics and more.

-For younger children they have a section Siamsán sa mBaile with fun activities as gaeilge for children, from recipes to challenges and diary pages that children can complete in Irish while having fun.
+For younger children, they have a section Siamsán sa mBaile with fun activities as gaeilge, from recipes to challenges and diary pages children can complete in Irish and have fun.

 During school closures, educational publisher Gill Books has made their digital resources available online at GillExplore, including workbooks, skills books and readers for all primary school ages including Réalta Litriú and other Irish language books on the curriculum.

-Other books that children may be familiar with from school include Sounds Good Phonics, Word Wizard, Cracking Maths, Tables Expert and Super Sleuth.
+Other books from school your children may know include Sounds Good Phonics, Word Wizard, Cracking Maths, Tables Expert and Super Sleuth.